 CR-8000 Roland 1981 The Roland CR-8000 was introduced after the TR-808 it has the same analog engine.
 The hi-hat sounds more realistic than older rhythm machines, but the hand clap sounds like an electric snare.
-16 DR-55 Boss 1979 The Boss Dr. Rhythm range of drum machines is especially designed for guitar players who need a mobile drummer.
+14 DR-55 Boss 1979 The Boss Dr. Rhythm range of drum machines is especially designed for guitar players who need a mobile drummer.
 The DR-55 is a simple analogue drum machine with a very rough and direct sound.
 5 DR-110 Boss 1983 The DR-110, the successor of the DR-55, has analogue sound but is programmed digitally using a LCD rhythm matrix.
 It quite possibly has the best analogue handclap ever.
 6

-Drumulator E-mu 1983 Drumulator C-mu Sustems, Inc. The Drumulator was the first sample based drum 12 machine to sell for less than \$1000.
+Drumulator F_m11 1983 12 Diumulator E-IIIU 1903 The Drumulator was the first sample based drum machine to sell for less than \$1000.
 It's known for its classic and gritty lo-fi sound, and the machine can be heard in several 80's Electro tracks.
-DMX Oberheim 1984 The Oberheim DMX is less realistic than the Linn, but slightly more powerful.
+DMX Oberheim 1984 be neard in several 80's Electro tracks.
+10 Oberneini The Oberheim DMX is less realistic than the Linn, but slightly more powerful.
 The sounds are very 80's pop, but it was also used in early Hip Hop and Electro.
-10 KR-55 Korg 1979 The Korg KR-55 was designed as an organ-top rhythm box.
+KR-55 Korg 1979 The Korg KR-55 was designed as an organ-top rhythm box.
 10

-LinnDrum Linn 1982 InnDran Coccocc String Coccocc Cocco 16 The LinnDrum originally sold for \$3,000 and about 5.000 units were produced.
+LinnDrum Linn 1982 The LinnDrum originally sold for \$3,000 and about 5.000 units were produced.
 It provided the rhythm tracks of many 1980's hit records.
-Rhythm Ace Ace Tone 1973 Ace Tone was the first company to produce electric rhythm boxes in Japan.
+15 Rhythm Ace Ace Tone 1973 Ace Tone was the first company to produce electric rhythm boxes in Japan.
 In the UK, Bentley Pianos (who put stickers on all their products) distributed Ace Tone, and thus the machine is also known as the Bentley Rhythm Ace.
-16 Sequential Circuits Tom 1984 The sounds are a bit dirty and harsh sounding, especially next to its older brother Drumtraks, but that also gives Tom its character.
+9 Sequential Circuits Tom 1984 The sounds are a bit dirty and harsh sounding, especially next to its older brother Drumtraks, but that also gives Tom its character.
 The snare sounds like nothing else on this planet - it's electric!
 8 Acieed House 1990's This set of vocal samples was derived from a bunch of popular Acid House tracks.
 Can you dig it?
 14